enricobottazzi/ZKverse/README.md

 - The output (proof) will be stored in the proof.json
 - The public output of the computation (”33”) will be stored in the public.json file!

-Here’s the plonk proof
+Here’s the plonk proof:

 ![Screenshot 2022-02-23 at 15.56.58.png](screenshots/screenshot7.png)

 ### Verify the proof

 Let’s verify that ⇒ Now I’m on the other side, I’m the verifier.
-The only stuff that I got (As verifier) in my hand right now are the output and the proof.
-My goal is to prove that the computation performed by the prover was right, namely that in he input 2 correct numbers in order to get to 33.
+The only stuff that I got (as verifier) in my hand right now are the output and the proof.
+My goal is to prove that the computation performed by the prover was right, namely that he input 2 correct numbers in order to get to 33.
 The cool thing about zero knowledge proof is, again, that me (the verifier) never have to know the inputs in order to verify the correctness of the computation.

 `snarkjs plonk verify verification_key.json public.json proof.json`